-The annual financial report for the Utility Debt Securitization Authority (UDSA) includes management's discussion and analysis and the Basic Financial Statements.
-The Basic Financial Statements consist of the Statements of Net Position, the Statements of Revenue, Expenses, and Changes in Net Position, and the Statements of Cash Flows.
+The annual financial report for the Utility Debt Securitization Authority (UDSA) includes Management's Discussion and Analysis (MD&A) and the Basic Financial Statements.
+The Basic Financial Statements consist of the Statements of Net Position, the Statements of Revenue, Expenses, Changes in Net Position, and the Statements of Cash Flows.